zaufi/pytest-matcher/doc/getting-started.rst

     FAILED test/test_foo.py::test_regex - AssertionError: assert
     ============================== 1 failed in 0.03s ===============================

-To make it match, edit the expected output file and replace changing parts with regular
+To make it match, edit the expectation file and replace the changing parts with regular
 expressions:

 .. code-block::